Uroporphyrinogen III decarboxylase: Mechanism

 UroD is regarded as an unusual decarboxylase, since it performs decarboxylations without the intervention of any cofactors, unlike the vast majority of decarboxylases.
-Its mechanism has recently been proposed to proceed through substrate protonation by an arginine residue.
-A 2008 report demonstrated that the uncatalyzed rate for UroD's reaction is 10^{−19} s^{−1}, so at pH 10 the rate acceleration of UroD relative to the uncatalyzed rate, i.e. catalytic proficiency, is the largest for any enzyme known, 6 x 10^{24} M^{−1}.
+Its mechanism has been proposed to proceed through substrate protonation by an arginine residue.
+A 2008 report demonstrated that the uncatalyzed rate for UroD's reaction is 10^{−19}/s, so at pH 10 the rate acceleration of UroD relative to the uncatalyzed rate, i.e. catalytic proficiency, is the largest for any enzyme known, 6 × 10^{24}/M.